HabitatFramework/UserGuide/concepts/concepts.rst

 .. note::
 	Existing priority habitats that have been automatically moved to the 'Potential Priority Habitats' section but are no longer required must be deleted by the user (see :ref:`details_tab`.)

 ..
-[4] Habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UHS Post-2010 Biodiversity Framework.
+[4] Priority habitats are habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UHS Post-2010 Biodiversity Framework.

 .. _potential_priority_habitats: